AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Web_Dev_Tools/Client-side_Tooling/README.md

 2. The option to write your code in an entirely different language and have it transformed into a web-compatible language.
 For example:
     - [Sass/SCSS](https://sass-lang.com/): This CSS extension allows you to use variables, nested rules, mixins, functions, and many other features, some of which are available in native CSS (such as variables), and some of which aren't.
     - [TypeScript](https://www.typescriptlang.org/): TypeScript is a superset of JavaScript that offers a bunch of additional features.
 The TypeScript compiler converts TypeScript code to JavaScript when building for production.
-    - Frameworks such as [React](https://reactjs.org/), [Ember](https://emberjs.com/), and [Vue](): Frameworks provide a lot of functionality for free and allow you to use it via custom syntax built on top of vanilla JavaScript.
+    - Frameworks such as [React](https://reactjs.org/), [Ember](https://emberjs.com/), and [Vue](https://vuejs.org/): Frameworks provide a lot of functionality for free and allow you to use it via custom syntax built on top of vanilla JavaScript.
 In the background, the framework's JavaScript code works hard to interpret this custom syntax and render it as a final web app.

 ### Post development

+Post-development tooling ensures that your software makes it to the web and continues to run.
+This includes the deployment processes, testing frameworks, auditing tools, and more.

+This stage of the development process is one that you want the least amount of active information with so that once it is configured, it runs mostly automatically, only popping up to say hello if something has gone wrong.

+#### Testing tools

+These generally take the form of a tool that will automatically run tests against your code to make sure it is correct before you go any further (for example, when you attempt to push changes to a GitHub repo).
+This can include linting, but also more sophisticated procedures like unit tests, where you run part of your code, making sure they behave as they should.

+* Frameworks for writing tests include [Jest](https://jestjs.io/), [Mocha](https://mochajs.org/), and [Jasmine](https://jasmine.github.io/).
+* Automated test running and notification systems include [Travis CI](https://travis-ci.org/), [Jenkins](https://www.jenkins.io/), [Circle CI](https://circleci.com/), and [others](https://en.m.wikipedia.org/wiki/List_of_build_automation_software#Continuous_integration).

+#### Deployment tools

+Deployment systems allow you to get your website published, are available for both static and dynamic sites, and commonly tend to work alongside testing systems.
+For example, a typical toolchain will wait for you to push changes to a remote repo, run some tests to see if the changes are OK, and then if the tests pass, automatically deploy your app to a production site.

+[Netlify](https://www.netlify.com/) is one of the most popular deployment tools right now, but others include [Vercel](https://vercel.com/) and [GitHub Pages](https://pages.github.com/).

+#### Others

+There are a number of other tool types available to use in the post-development stage, including [Code Climate](https://codeclimate.com/) for gathering code quality metrics, the [webhint browser extension](https://webhint.io/docs/user-guide/extensions/extension-browser/) for performing runtime analysis of cross-browser compatibility and other checks, [GitHub bots](https://probot.github.io/) for providing more powerful GitHub functionality, [Updown](https://updown.io/) for providing app uptime monitoring, and so many more!